oracle-devrel/technology-engineering/security/security-design/shared-assets/kms-backup/README.md

 ```

 - Configure OCI profiles and verify the OCI SDK
-Configure the OCI CLI with a API key (may be the same) for source and target.
-Please refer to the OCI CLI documentation for creating a OCI environment file.
+Configure the OCI CLI with an API key (may be the same) for source and target.
+Please refer to the OCI CLI documentation for creating an OCI environment file.

 [OCI File Configuration]( https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliconfigure.htm)